Supporting Families. Advising Professionals. Giving Children and Young People a Voice.

 My friend/family member has just been sentenced.
 What happens next?

 Most people sentenced in Sussex will be sent to HMP Lewes in the first instance.
 A prisoner should be allowed a phone call within 24 hours of arriving at prison to let you know where they are.
 You should be entitled to a ‘reception’ visit soon after the prisoner arrives and you can call the prison to arrange.
-More information about HMP Lewes and how to visit is in this leaflet.
-For information about other prisons visit: https://www.gov.uk/find-prison
+More information about HMP Lewes and how to visit is in the leaflet below.
+For useful contacts at HMP Lewes, click here.
+For information about other prisons visit, click here.

 NEED TO TALK?

 Are you a family member?
 Do you need to talk to someone?

 Please call our First Stop Advice Line 01273 499843 for information about local support.
 Fridays from 10-4